-- 8. On the Initial Application screen, select one of the following options as per your requirement, and click Next: - Oracle sample application (SampleAppLite) - Your own existing BI Application from export bundle (.jar)
+- 8. On the Initial Application screen, select one of the following options as per your requirement, and click Next: - Oracle sample application (SampleAppLite). - Your own existing BI Application from export bundle (.jar).

 Note: This option is applicable if you are migrating from Oracle BI 11g to 12c.
-For more information about migrating from 11g to 12c, see Migrating from Oracle BI 11g to 12c in Oracle Fusion Middleware Oracle Business Intelligence Migration Guide.
+See Migrating from Oracle BI 11g to 12c in Oracle Business Intelligence Migration Guide.

-- Clean Slate (no predefined application) - 9.
-On the Summary screen, verify the values you specified on each screen.
+- Clean Slate (no predefined application). - 9.
+On the Summary screen, verify the values that you specified on each screen.